vschiavoni/jessi-bench/README.md

 ## Troubleshooting

-If μJSuite fails to work as expected, you can run it with the `--verbose` option.
+If JeSsi-Bench fails to work as expected, you can run it with the `--verbose` option.
 This will increase the amount of information being printed to the console, which can be helpful to resolve problems.